Pakistan: Education

-NUST in Islamabad is a top ranked Engineering University.
+NUST in Islamabad is a top-ranked engineering university.

 Pakistan's constitution mandates free primary and secondary education, with public universities established in each province, including Punjab University, Sindh University, Peshawar University, Karachi University, and Balochistan University.
 The country's educational landscape encompasses both public and private universities, fostering collaboration to enhance research and higher education opportunities, albeit with concerns regarding teaching quality in newer institutions.
 Technical and vocational institutions in Pakistan number approximately 3,193, complemented by madrassahs providing free Islamic education to students, with government efforts to regulate and monitor their quality amidst concerns over extremists recruitment.
 Education is divided into six main levels, including nursery, primary, middle, matriculation, intermediate, and university programs.
 Additionally, private schools offer a parallel secondary education system based on the curriculum set by the Cambridge International Examinations, with 439 international schools reported in Pakistan.

 Malala Yousafzai was awarded the Nobel Peace Prize in 2014, alongside Kailash Satyarthi of India, for her advocacy of educational initiatives, particularly girls' education worldwide.

 Initiatives since 2007 made English medium education mandatory nationwide.
 Following a 2012 attack on activist Malala Yousafzai by the Taliban, she became the youngest Nobel laureate for her education advocacy.
 Reforms in 2013 mandated Chinese language courses in Sindh, reflecting China's growing influence.
 As of 2018, Pakistan's literacy rate stands at 62.3%, with significant regional and gender disparities.
 Government initiatives, including computer literacy since 1995, aim to eradicate illiteracy, targeting 100% enrollment among primary school-age children and an ~86% literacy rate by 2015.
 Pakistan allocates 2.3% of its GDP to education, among the lowest in South Asia.

 Culture

 Artwork by Sadequain on the ceiling of Frere Hall.
 Having painted around 15,000 paintings, Sadequain is considered one of the finest painters and calligraphers Pakistan has ever produced.

-Civil society in Pakistan is hierarchical, emphasizing local cultural etiquette and traditional Islamic values.
+Civil society in Pakistan is hierarchical, emphasising local cultural etiquette and traditional Islamic values.
 The primary family unit is the extended family, but there's a rising trend towards nuclear families due to socio-economic factors.
-Both men and women typically wear Shalwar Kameez; men also favor trousers, jeans, and shirts.
+Both men and women typically wear Shalwar Kameez; men also favour trousers, jeans, and shirts.
 The middle class has grown to about 35 million, with another 17 million in the upper and upper-middle classes, leading to a shift in power from rural landowners to urban elites.
 Festivals like Eid ul-Fitr, Eid ul-Azha, Ramadan, Christmas, Easter, Holi, and Diwali are primarily religious.
 Pakistan ranked 56th on the 2006 A.T.
-Kearney/FP Globalization Index due to increasing globalization.
+Kearney/FP Globalization Index due to increasing globalisation.